Unified Model of Heated Plasma Expansion: Application in laser-plasma interactions

-The absorption factor $f$ (or, parameters $f_0$ and $\beta$ in this case) depend on the mechanisms of laser absorption by the target, and of plasma formation and energy transfer to the target surface of interest.
-Then, the length of the increasing domain of the plasma of interest is also constrained by these mechanisms, along with the characteristics of the plasma (density, temperature, composition) formed at this surface.
+The absorption factor $f$ depends on the mechanisms of laser absorption, plasma formation, and/or energy transfer to the target surface of interest.
+The limiting self-similar solutions admit temporal variations of $f$ of the form